Kristina01111000/Drws_site/README.md

 write a blurb for lesson 6
-See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site remind him about my invoice
+See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site -> significantly remind him about my invoice